Saturday, 06. March 2021, 9.30 pm

 BRSO-concerts without live audience until april 5, 2021

-On February 10, 2021, the Federal Chancellor and the heads of government of the federal states decided to extend the prohibition of events until March 7, 2021, among other measures to contain the corona pandemic.
+On March 3, 2021, the Federal Chancellor and the heads of government of the federal states decided to extend the lockdown until March 28, 2021, among other measures to contain the corona pandemic.
 The orchestra’s anticipation of being able to play in front of a live audience again after Lockdown is great.
 Unfortunately, it is extremely unlikely that this will be possible before Easter.
 Therefore the BRSO has decided not to give concerts in front of a live audience up to and including April 5 (Easter Monday).